kjasn/Simple-Bank/README.md

   - Installation: `npm install -g dbdocs`

 - **dbml/cli** Using for generate db schema from dbml.

   - Installation: `npm install -g @dbml/cli`

+- **protobuf complier** (libprotoc 27.0-rc2)

+  - Installation: `apt install -y protobuf-compiler`
+    > For generate code, we need install 2 plugins, details in [gRPC documentation](https://grpc.io/docs/languages/go/quickstart/).
+    > When it occurs some errors, like Timestamp not found, [here](https://stackoverflow.com/questions/56031098/protobuf-timestamp-not-found) is a way to solve.

+- **statik**
+  - Installation: `go get github.com/rakyll/statik`

 ## Deal With Concurrency And Deadlock